izzatarramsyah/java-digital-queue/README.md

 # Digital Queue App

-A backend queue management system built with Spring Boot, designed to simulate a real-time digital queuing system with event-driven communication and secured access.
-This project serves as a sandbox for exploring various aspects of Java backend development including Kafka, JWT, Scheduling, and Clean Architecture.
+A backend queue management system build with spring boot.
+Designed to simulate real-time digital queuing system with event driven communcation and secured access.
+This project as a sandbox for exploring various aspects of java backend development including kafka, jwt and clean acrchitecture

 ---

 ## 📦 Tech Stack